-Please note that students experienced an interruption to their phase 1 studies in 2020 and 2021 year 3 cohort and as such may seem less confident in the clinical environment compared to previous years.
+We are still seeing the impact of Covid on student learning.
+Most students have experienced some form of interruption to their phase 1 studies and as such may seem less confident in the clinical environment compared to pre-Covid years.
 We expect that students will need more support and guidance navigating the clinical environment, especially in semester 1